jarischaefer/hal-api/README.md

 ## About

 This package is based on Laravel 5.
 It is designed to automate common tasks in RESTful API programming.
+These docs might not always be in sync with all the changes.

 ## Installation